 Q: I applied on Tuesday.
 Why don’t I have a tutor yet?

 A: I set to finding a tutor match the instant I get an application.
-If I don’t have tutors “in stock” for the subject or availability you have requested I need to recruit.
+If I don’t have tutors “in stock” for the subject or availability you have requested, I need to recruit.
 It takes a while.
 When it takes me two weeks to find a tutor match it’s disheartening to find out you no longer want a tutor.
 Let me know as soon as you change your mind or no longer need a tutor.

 Q: I applied to be a tutor and no one has contacted me?